 July 29-31, 2014 • National Academy of Sciences Building • Washington, D.C.

-The mission of the TMS Diversity Committee is to advance TMS’s commitment to diversity and inclusion by developing TMS programs, initiatives, and activities that address the professional needs and aspirations of underrepresented persons actively pursuing a career in materials science and engineering.
-They also seek to promote materials engineering as an attractive career choice and opportunity for those in underrepresented groups.
+The TMS Diversity, Equity, and Inclusion Committee seeks to advance TMS's commitment to diversity, equity, and inclusion in the minerals, metals, and materials science and engineering fields.
+It accomplishes this by developing TMS programs, initiatives, and activities that address the professional needs and aspirations of underrepresented persons actively pursuing a career in minerals, metals, and materials science and engineering.

 Ellen Swallow Richards Diversity Award